Department of Biological Sciences

 - Conservation of the Allegheny woodrat (Neotoma magister) by studying the causes of its decline, with special focus on raccoon roundworm (Baylisascaris procyonis).

-A more recent interest, in collaboration with my students:
+More recent interests, in collaboration with my students:

 I have also studied: